The Secret Folk Song Joss Whedon Co-Wrote While Making "Avengers 2"

 Initially, Kilgore said she floated the idea of possibly including the song as a bonus track on the vinyl edition of her new album.
 Whedon's suggestion: Why not keep collaborating together, and see where that went?
 "He had been thinking about asking me if I wanted to continue to write with him, and maybe eventually get an EP out of it," said Kilgore.
 "And again, he was just so [understanding]: 'I know you're really busy with your record.
 There might not even be time for this.'"

-But Kilgore made the time, and they kept writing together throughout the summer, as Whedon got deeper into production on The Avengers: Age of Ultron.
+But Kilgore made the time, and they kept writing together throughout the summer, as Whedon got deeper into production on Avengers: Age of Ultron.
 Whedon largely wrote the lyrics, and Kilgore largely wrote the music and performed the final tracks.
-Each would dabble a bit in the other’s creative area, but Whedon was very clear about leaving the performances to Kilgore: “Me singing is not something the world is dying to hear.”
+Each would dabble a bit in the other's creative area, but Whedon was very clear about leaving the performances to Kilgore: "Me singing is not something the world is dying to hear."

 Remarkably, the duo have only communicated over email — to this day, they have never spoken on the phone, let alone over video chat.
-And while Kilgore said she was aware of Whedon’s day job making The Avengers 2, she valued the friendship she was building with him so much that at first she was wary of checking out any more of his previous work.
+And while Kilgore said she was aware of Whedon's day job making Avengers 2, she valued the friendship she was building with him so much that at first she was wary of checking out any more of his previous work.

 "It was kind of funny," she said.
 "I didn't know what he looks like, anything like that.
 It felt like I almost didn't want to know at first, because we had this great friendship strictly via email."
 Eventually, curiosity won out, and Kilgore watched Whedon's Make Equality Reality speech from 2013, and then with her boyfriend screened Whedon's films The Avengers, The Cabin in the Woods (which Whedon co-wrote and produced), and Much Ado About Nothing.
 "I was like, 'Holy cow!
 This is my new friend!'" she said.

-Whedon was also learning to value his new, unusual creative kinship with Kilgore amid the immensity of making The Avengers 2.
-“When I got this idea for a song in my head, it would just play as I was walking to and from the house,” he said.
-“It was so small and contained, I was able to sort of focus on it, and it was very liberating.
-It would relax me, while still being a very difficult little puzzle, but one that you finish, and then you go onto the next one.”
+Whedon was also learning to value his new, unusual creative kinship with Kilgore amid the immensity of making Avengers 2.
+"When I got this idea for a song in my head, it would just play as I was walking to and from the house," he said.
+"It was so small and contained, I was able to sort of focus on it, and it was very liberating.
+It would relax me, while still being a very difficult little puzzle, but one that you finish, and then you go onto the next one."

 These small, emotional puzzles also provided Whedon a chance to explore a different side of himself than the one directing the Hulk to smash things.
-“The songs are very personal,” he said.
-“It opened up a lot of stuff.
+"The songs are very personal," he said.
+"It opened up a lot of stuff.
 It was actually a kind of painful experience to write some of this stuff down, as simple as it was.
-Which is also very exciting, because, you know, at this stage of The Avengers, as much as me as there is in it, it’s less pain and more math.”
+Which is also very exciting, because, you know, at this stage of Avengers, as much as me as there is in it, it's less pain and more math."

 It's also not hard to notice that Whedon shot his last tiny little independent project — the black-and-white Shakespeare adaptation Much Ado About Nothing — almost immediately after wrapping principal photography on the first big giant Avengers movie.
 "It's gotten to the point where I'm like, 'Oh, people are going to be disappointed because everybody expects me to do this,'" said Whedon with a laugh.
 "Ugh, another small, independent project.
 Saw that coming!
 Of course, the only reason we're doing this is because we want to do this.
 But, yeah, when you do something that is as massive as Avengers 2, which is more massive than Avengers Part the First, there is something about [also working on] something that is contained and very bare bones.
 It's lovely to have that."